Federal and MA Nursing Home Laws & Regulations

 If a reasonable request is made and the facility does not respond promptly, adequately, or at all, document the process and ask the facility why.
 If the request is not “within the capacity of the facility” (maybe due to building constraints, etc.), the facility should cite the specific reason.
 However, if the request is within the capacity of the facility and the facility doesn’t follow-through, refer to your options and additional information under Dealing With Challenges.

-The MA Trial Court Library is an on-line library of all Massachusetts laws that operates just like your neighborhood public library.
-You can ask questions to their librarians via email, phone, web chat, etc.
+An on-line library of all Massachusetts laws at the MA Trial Court Library operates just like your neighborhood public library.
+You can submit questions to their librarians via email, phone, and web chat.

 → See also: Advocacy